Two Growing Boys

 At any rate, any explanation of suffering that fails to include satan’s malice is as incomplete as if God’s sovereignty or man’s responsibility were left out.
 Nowhere is satan’s malicious role in human affairs revealed with greater clarity than in the Old Testament Book of Job.

-A fourth piece is from Mark’s and Pat’s book on their 22 years in Zimbabwe, titled My African Dream where they talk about Ethan’s birth, early years, and his being a Wheaton College (2017).
+This piece is from Mark’s and Pat’s book on their 22 years in Zimbabwe, titled My African Dream where they talk about Ethan’s birth, early years, and his being at Wheaton College (2017).

 July comes fast and Pat’s due date draws near; a scan shows a shadow on the brain of our unborn child.
 Serious concerns are voiced at the clinic and more tests are scheduled.

 That evening at Grace Church of the Valley, the pastor’s wife, Tish Webb, prays earnestly over Pat and our unborn child.

 Pat goes into labor the next day, and Ethan Aaron is born after a short labor on July 12, 1997.
 To our utter relief, he’s healthy.

 Hello ---- my wonderful son!